invaana/lucy-scout/README.md

 ## How to use

 ### 1. 2step blog data gathering

+When we say 2 step blog, it means just any blog structure(post list and post detail pages).
+In this scenario,

+1. **STEP1:** gather the URLs of the blogs including the paginated contain.
+2. **STEP2:** gather the full details of each blog.

 ```
 Step1:  Create a scider input json file
 # example : examples/configs/github.json